 2018 was a rough year for me.

 Finally in the fall, I snapped.
-I had two options, death or a major life overhaul.
 I ended my relationship, quit my well-paying job and moved into my car.

 National Suicide Prevention Lifeline